SS Great Western: Service history

 The company's fortunes improved in 1845 when Great Britain entered service.
 However, in September 1846, Great Britain ran ashore because of a navigational error and was not expected to survive the winter.
 The directors suspended all sailings of Great Western and went out of business.
 Great Western had completed 45 crossings for her owners in 8 years.
 In 1847 she was sold to the Royal Mail Steam Packet Company and used on the West Indies run.
 Southampton became her new home port from where she made 14 voyages to the West Indies between 1847 and 1853, before being put on the South America run and made another nine voyages to Rio de Janeiro between 1853 and 1855.
+In February 1853, she towed the American medium clipper Flying Arrow in to Saint Thomas, Virgin Islands.
+Flying Arrow had been dismasted on 24 January and had lost all her boats.
 On the South America run she called at Lisbon, Madeira, Teneriffe, St Vincents, Pernambuco and Bahia on the way to Rio and then in reverse on the return passage.

-The Great Western was then laid up at Southampton before being taken into government service as 'Transport No. 6'.
+The Great Western was then laid up at Southampton before being taken into government service as Transport No. 6.
 She served as a troopship in the Crimean War in 1856, carrying soldiers between the UK, Gibraltar, Malta, and the Crimean Peninsula.
 In August 1856 she was sold for scrapping and was broken up at Castles' Yard, Millbank on the Thames.